Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/V1 RELEASED/README.md

 **Verified all three classes by testing the code**

+NOTE: CHANGES WERE ONLY MADE IN THE MAIN- SPACESTAR CLASS

 # What am I working on?
 Now, I am going to be developing version 2, starting with name prompts, and sounds in the game!